 Directory Networking: A Necessary Evil

 Directory services are one of the best-kept secrets of larger organizations’ internal processes.
 A directory service may not catch your attention as the most important system within an organization but it is nonetheless a very useful tool.
-Being able to take a hierarchical look at users, applications, and devices help to make sure that everything is running smoothly.
+Being able to take a hierarchical look at users, applications, and devices helps to make sure that everything is running smoothly.

 Smaller organizations can get by on the “old school method” of having an administrator mentally keep track of users and devices but that simply doesn’t cut it for larger companies.
 While directory services are not an infallible solution and need to be monitored, they do streamline the enterprise management process.

-Implementing a directory service is particularly relevant for those organizations who have deployed a diverse range of systems or cloud services.
+Implementing a directory service is particularly relevant for those organizations that have deployed a diverse range of systems or cloud services.
 The further away from a traditional legacy structure, you move, the more you should consider integrating a directory service into your network environment.
 In many ways, they are a necessary evil.